argilla-io/argilla/README.md

 We've tried to make working with Rubrix easy and fun, while keeping it scalable and flexible.
 Rubrix is composed of:

-- a **web application and a REST API**, you can launch using Docker or build it yourself.
+- a **web application and a REST API**, which you can launch using Docker or build it yourself.
-- a **Python library** to interact with your data and models, you can install via `pip`.
+- a **Python library** to bridge data and models, which you can install via `pip`.

 ## Use cases